 №7: Spread the word

-Spot-on marketing is essential for your success.
+Spot-on marketing strategy is essential for your success.
 Having built a brand’s identity, you have to build its presence.
-That includes a lot of steps starting from creating a website and accounts in various social media to active networking.
+That includes a lot of steps starting from creating a website, website design, and accounts in various social media to active networking.
 At first, you might be able to find some distant acquaintances who were looking for a design agency – who knows, it never hurts to ask.
-Mining leads, purchasing ads in Facebook and Instagram, blog posting, and even giving your business cards to all people you get in touch with are only some strategies to consider to build a name for yourself.
+Mining leads, purchasing ads on Facebook and Instagram, blog posting, and even giving your business cards to all people you get in touch with are only some strategies to consider to build a name for yourself.
 Also, if possible, provide as much information about your team on your websites together with their personal portfolios so that potential clients could understand what to expect.
 These marketing decisions might help you grow.

 As soon as you get your first customers, you’ll be able to begin the analysis of your advertising strategies.
 Which ones prove most effective?
 Collect this data until you have enough to correct your course.
 Ask clients for testimonials and add their projects to your agency’s portfolio.
 Truth be told, the most essential thing is to get positive reviews – a satisfied client is a very powerful thing in terms of advertisement, so pay attention to your clients’ needs.

 №8: It’s a Wild Wild West!